 Powder detergents have a water softener base, usually sodium carbonate.
 This water softener binds minerals in the water, allowing the surfactant in the detergent to work effectively.

 Liquid detergents generally don’t contain water softeners, because soft water doesn’t contain many minerals.
 As a result they are better for soft water areas.
 Rain water and distilled water is soft.

 To find out water quality, contact your water provider, check on your council website or Google it for your suburb.

-For water hardness 20- 60ppm (softer water), use a liquid detergent.
+- For water hardness 20- 60ppm (softer water), consider using a liquid detergent.

-For water hardness 60- 120ppm (moderately hard water), use a powder detergent.
+- For water hardness 60- 120ppm (moderately hard water), consider using a powder detergent.

 For more information on what is in detergents and the function of the raw materials see the Mainstream Detergents, Fragrance in Detergent, Enzymes, Optical Brighteners, Plant based, Sensitive & ‘Eco’ Detergents pages and The Wash Wise Detergent Ingredients Info Sheet.